 - Rinse gently with warm salt water to remove food debris and lessen swelling

 Wisdom Teeth Extraction and Surgery on the Central Coast

-At Luminous Dentistry, our Central Coast practice offers comprehensive dental exams, wisdom tooth consultations, and in-house extractions.
+At Helix Dentistry, our Central Coast practice offers comprehensive dental exams, wisdom tooth consultations, and in-house extractions.

 If you suspect that your wisdom teeth are the source of your dental pain, or your teen is starting to experience symptoms of impacted third molars, call our office to schedule an evaluation.
 We’ll be happy to answer any questions that you might have!